JamesHirschorn/QFCL/qfcl_0_4/README.txt

 so that it does not need to be recomputed in the future; moreover, the jump matrix remains in memory so that further discards of size p by the current process can be performed without reading from disk.
 Note that the computation of the jump matrix is O(log p).
-In the above example, one we have the jump matrix, the set up can be done with N-1 jump operations and the cost does not depend on p.
+In the above example, once we have the jump matrix, the setup can be done with N-1 discard operations and the cost does not depend on p.

 Numerical Example
 -----------------